 Heading back to the city, you have a final night to explore Mongolia before rolling on to China.
-On the way, we'll stop off at an enormous Genghis Khan Statue, an impressive work of art and museum housing archaeological discoveries.
 Back in town, get into the spirit of things with a feast of local cuisine and a tasty brew, like Crazy Shaman IPA at Hop & Rocks Brewery Mongolia's first ever producer of craft beer.
 Night owls will find plenty to keep them up; from live music venues, beer gardens and chill bars, to pulsing clubs and luxury lounges.

 Back on board, this time on the Trans Mongolian line.
 Glide across the green grasslands and pass the golden Gobi before launching into China.
 Use your time to learn a few words of Chinese and plan what you'd like to see and eat in Beijing.
 There are eight national cuisines to try, so that should keep you busy when you're not exploring Imperial Palaces or strolling along the great wall.